 The rest of the paper is organized as follows.
 Section 2 presents the theoretical framework motivating the study.
 Section 3 describes the experimental setting.
 Section 4 discusses the design of the experiment including econometric specifications.
 Section 5 shows the impact of the unanticipated and anticipated reminders, and deadlines on take-up of a lower merchant fee offer.
 Section 6 provides evidence that anticipated reminders increased trust in our setting.
-Section 7 shows that the lower merchant fee increased usage of the electronic payment technology that confirms it increased profits for the firms and the percentage increase in sales reached a level making it profitable for the FinTech partner as well.
+Section 7 shows that the lower merchant fee increased usage of the electronic payment technology, and that the increase in electronic sales was large enough that lowering the merchant fee was profitable for the FinTech partner as well.
 Section 8 concludes.